Rauloropesa3/Project2/README.md

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at egomezfax19@gmail.com.
-You can find more of my work at [www.github.com/egome019](https://github.com/egome019)
+  If you have any questions about the repo, open an issue or contact us directly at egomezfax19@gmail.com, Chukwuanumba@gmail.com, alexoropesa1982@gmail.com, or michael.shepard8@gmail.com.

   ## Demonstration
   [Click here](https://murmuring-shore-74149.herokuapp.com/) to be directed to the application.